Frequently Asked Questions

 No. No two students complete the Core Curriculum in the same way; moreover, given the unique nature of the Columbia undergraduate environment, classes at Columbia contain a mix of age ranges and class years.

 Yes.
 Students can participate in a variety of extracurricular activities organized by arts, cultural, and sports associations on all of the campuses.
-Some current examples of student activity opportunities include arts groups (cinema, concerts, dance, music, open mic, theatre outings), cultural exchange groups, debate societies, publications, and sports (basketball, bowling, boxing, cycling, equestrian, gold, tennis, soccer, swimming, tennis, yoga, and others).
+Some current examples of student activity opportunities include arts groups (e.g., cinema, concerts, dance, music, open mic, theatre outings, etc.), cultural exchange groups, debate societies, publications, and sports (e.g., basketball, bowling, boxing, cycling, equestrian, gold, tennis, soccer, swimming, tennis, yoga, etc.).

 Yes.
-Dual BA students are eligible to participate in a wide range of student organizationsin the arts, politics, identity, culture, sports and recreation, and religion.
+Dual BA students are eligible to participate in a wide range of over 500 student organizations.

 Yes.
-Columbia competes at the NCAA Division I level, and you are eligible to try out for the varsity teams, provided that you meet NCAA eligibility requirements.
-Dual BA students are also eligible to play on any of Columbia’s clubor intramuralsports teams.
+Columbia competes at the NCAA Division I level, and Dual BA students are eligible to try out for the varsity teams, provided they meet NCAA eligibility requirements.
+Students are also eligible to play on any of Columbia’s club or intramural sports teams.

 Although the Dual BA Program is very time-intensive, it is possible to participate in extracurricular activities.
 Previous Dual BA students have successfully completed the program while being active in student life.

 Yes.
-Sciences Po has connections with the outside community that can lead to student internships, and Dual BA students will have access to Sciences Po Avenir, the internship, professional orientation, and job placement office for Sciences Po students.
+Sciences Po has connections with the outside community that can lead to student internships, and Dual BA students will have access to Sciences Po Service Carrières, which provides career education services, including posting internship offers.